badj/playwright-poc/README.md

    ```

 ---
-### Run the Test local and view the Allure report - Generated with the Allure reporter:
+### Run the Test locally and view the Allure report - Generated with the Allure reporter:

 1. Execute the test with
    ```bash